-This South Yorkshire Housing Framework identifies the key strategic housing issues facing our region, and the actions which SYMCA and our Partners will take to address them.
+This South Yorkshire Housing Framework identifies the key strategic housing issues facing our region, and the actions which SYMCA, Local Authorities and Partners will take to address them.

 It sets out the collective vision, priorities and actions of partners for delivering affordable, high quality and sustainable homes and places for those who live within South Yorkshire.